 The key to all of this is our "flight or fight" response.
 The psoas is attached to the diaphragm via fascia and the medial arcuate ligament.
 Typically, the first thing to change when we are scared, stressed, or excited is our breath.
 This uniquely close connection between the psoas and diaphragm means that as breathing changes, the psoas will react as well—often reflexively tightening to provide anterior stability to the spine.
 We can see the benefit of deep breathing and meditation on slowing the breath rate and thus helping to relax the psoas.
 For people who sit the majority of the day and are also dealing with chronic stress and anxiety, this is a double whammy to creating a short and tight psoas.
 So, when doing body work on someone’s psoas it is not uncommon that all of those emotions that have been building up in their tightened psoas will release suddenly.

-Here at TB12, the psoas is often the first muscle that our TB12 Body Coaches will perform manual pliability work on for clients who complain of lower back pain.
 If you’re experiencing some of the following symptoms, you may be dealing with a tight psoas muscle.

 - Spasms in the lower back

 - Limited flexibility in lower back or hips

 - Tension or pain in hips, groin, or pelvis

 - Posture issues

 Here are some tips for avoiding pain in the psoas:

 We get it—some days setting time aside for a long workout isn’t possible.
 On those days it’s still important to incorporate some movement into your day.
 Try setting a timer and get up to walk around every hour as alternating between sitting and standing can reduce the likelihood of your psoas tensing up.
 With holiday travel in full force, resist the urge to be sedentary and commit to being active daily!

 Conversely, rest when needed!